Send signed metadata with JWT

 After enabling signed metadata with JWT for your subscription, you need a key to sign your metadata.
 This key is different from the API key that appears in App Details > Basic settings.
 The API key connects Pendo to your application.

-One active key is typically sufficient but you can have up to five active keys at a time for each application.
+One active key is typically sufficient, but each application can have up to five active keys at a time.

 Keys are hidden by default.
 Select Show to see the key.